Tips for Breaking Free of Compulsive Smartphone and Internet Use

 - Set goals for when you can use your smartphone.
 For example, you might schedule use for certain times of day, or you could reward yourself with a certain amount of time on your phone once you’ve completed a homework assignment or finished a chore, for instance.

 - Turn off your phone at certain times of the day, such as when you’re driving, in a meeting, at the gym, having dinner, or playing with your kids.
+Don’t take your phone with you to the bathroom.

 - Don’t bring your phone or tablet to bed.
 The blue light emitted by the screens can disrupt your sleep if used within two hours of bedtime.
 Turn devices off and leave them in another room overnight to charge.
 Instead of reading eBooks on your phone or tablet at night, pick up a book.
 You’ll not only sleep better but research shows you’ll also remember more of what you’ve read.

 - Remove social media apps from your phone so you can only check Facebook, Twitter and the like from your computer.
-What you see of others on social media is rarely an accurate reflection of their lives—people exaggerate the positive aspects of their lives, brushing over the doubts and disappointments that we all experience.
+And remember: what you see of others on social media is rarely an accurate reflection of their lives—people exaggerate the positive aspects of their lives, brushing over the doubts and disappointments that we all experience.
 Spending less time comparing yourself unfavorably to these stylized representations can help to boost your mood and sense of self-worth.

 - Limit checks.
 If you compulsively check your phone every few minutes, wean yourself off by limiting your checks to once every 15 minutes.
 Then once every 30 minutes, then once an hour.
 If you need help, there are apps that can automatically limit when you’re able to access your phone.